Muhammed-a11y/Roblox-FE-TeleportGUI/README.md

 Open your executor for roblox.

-Inject the executor into your roblox paste the script and run.
+Inject the executor into your roblox and paste "loadstring(game:HttpGet("https://raw.githubusercontent.com/Muhammed-a11y/Roblox-FE-TeleportGUI/refs/heads/main/TPGui.lua"))()" into your executor and run.

 Enter the name of player you want to teleport. (İt can also be display name.)